Consensus Date: 28 March 2017

 1.1.1 Definitive Criteria

-a Detection of typically stained oocysts, 4 to 6 m m using Modified Kinyoun acid-fast stain or direct fluorescent antigen (DFA);
+- Detection of typically stained oocysts, 4 to 6 m-m using Modified Kinyoun acid-fast stain or direct fluorescent antigen (DFA);

-b Positive immunodiagnostic detection result on faeces; OR
+- Positive immunodiagnostic detection result in faeces; OR

 1.1.2 Suggestive Criteria

 Cryptosporidium is a coccidian parasite belonging to the family Cryptosporidiae.
 Originally only one species, Cryptosporidium parvum, was recognized and subsequently divided into different genotypes which were host adapted e.g. to humans (genotype 1), cattle (genotype 2), and dogs.1 Reviews of Cryptosporidium taxonomy over the past 20 years have led to many of the host-adapted genotypes acquiring species status.
 There are currently over 30 recognised species of Cryptosporidium, with over 20 of these recorded as responsible for human infections2.
 However, the vast majority of infections in humans are caused by Cryptosporidium parvum and Cryptosporidium hominis3.
 The clarification of Cryptosporidium taxonomy is useful for understanding the biology of Cryptosporidium spp., assessing the public health significance of Cryptosporidium spp. in animals and the environment, characterising transmission dynamics, and tracking infection and contamination sources.3 Indeed, different species of Cryptosporidium and subtypes of C. hominis have been associated with differing clinical outcomes and potential for outbreaks.4